BrendonONeill/BugTrackingAppV2/README.md

 # Bug Tracking App V2
+This is a demo bug-tracking app that a company can use to track bugs in development.
-This is an updated version of the bug tracking app where I have moved over to next js from express.
+This is an updated version of the bug tracking app, which I have moved over to next js from express.
 I wanted to update the backend and clean up the UI for the Bug Tracker.

 ## UI update
 ### New UI in Next.js